The Homecoming

 Harold Pinter · 1965

-A philosophy professor brings his wife home to meet his family in North London, and by the end she's staying with them while he goes back alone.
+A philosophy professor brings his wife home to meet his family in North London, and the reunion curdles into something far stranger.
 Pinter never explains anything.
 The silences carry as much menace as the dialogue, and the dialogue is terrifying.
 It's a play about territorial power disguised as a family reunion.

 Drama · the Pro canon